Recover Data from Server in RAID

 First, it is necessary to identify the cause of the failure through a RAID system analysis to determine the condition of the hard drives and identify possible hardware failures.

-Typically, the cases we receive are related to problems with RAID hard disks.
+Typically, the cases we receive are related to problems with failed RAID hard disks.
 We have specialized equipment to deal with disk failures, both media problems, such as damaged sectors, and more serious cases involving media errors and damage to the reading and writing heads.

 After the analysis process and with the necessary corrections, RAID reconstruction is performed, which involves rebuilding data from hard drives using specific software/hardware to work with RAID.